trust-net/dag-documentation/README.md

 ### Traditional Solutions
 **Q:** _How does Ethereum, or any other traditional blockchain handles these scenarios?_
-**A:** Any traditional blockchain (e.g. trust-net blockchain) can simply “switch” the world state view back and forth between blocks (canonical chain tips) and resolve above situations appropriately.
+**A:** Any traditional blockchain can simply “switch” the world state view back and forth between blocks (canonical chain tips) and resolve above situations appropriately.
 However these solutions do not apply in our case (trust-net DLT) because:
 * transaction processing is outside the scope of DLT stack (it’s delegated to application).
 So, by extension, world state is also not within the scope of DLT stack!
 * we are using DAG structure to allow multiple transactions from submitters and shards to record in parallel, hence there is no canonical chain.
 No canonical chain means no canonical chain tip that every node can agree on and switch to!